RayW18/AI6103-Deep-Learning-Project/readme.md

 For testing: You can choose from [Set5](https://uofi.box.com/shared/static/kfahv87nfe8ax910l85dksyl2q212voc.zip), [Set14](https://uofi.box.com/shared/static/igsnfieh4lz68l926l8xbklwsnnk8we9.zip)

 ## Pretrained Model
-You can download the models from ./checkpoints directory
+You can download the models from CodeInpy/model directory

+##

 ## Train
-1. To train the SFTMD network, change the DIR in config.py to your own dataset diretory
+1. To train the SFTMD network, change the DIR_PATH in main.yml to your own dataset diretory
    ```
-   python train_SFTMD.py
+   python TrainSFTMD.py
    ```
-2. To train the Predictor and Corrector network, change the DIR in config.py in your own dataset directory
+2. To train the Predictor and Corrector network, change the DIR_PATH in main.yml in your own dataset directory
    ```
-   python train_IKC.py
+   python Train_IKC.py
    ```
 ## Test
 If you want to test the data in our providing images, just run the code below.
-If you want to test the data in other datasets, download and move them into the ./dataset directory.
+If you want to test the data in other datasets, download and move them into the IKC-master/dataset2/SuperResDT/Train/img256X256/ directory.
-1. if you want to test on SFTMD, change the DIR in config.py into your own dataset diretory and run
+1. if you want to test on SFTMD, change the DIR_PATH in main.yml into your own dataset diretory and run
     ```
-    python test_SFTMD.py
+    python Test_SFTMD.py
     ```
-2. if you want to test on IKC, change the DIR in config.py into your own dataset diretory and run
+2. if you want to test on IKC, change the DIR_PATH in main.yml into your own dataset diretory and run
    ```
-   python test_IKC.py
+   python Test_IKC.py
    ```

 ## Results